 - Free case evaluation.
 We take an education-first approach to the law at FVF, which means we don’t pressure accident victims to hire us.
 We offer a free consultation for every accident victim who contacts us.
 That way, we can walk you through your rights and options before you decide whether or not to take legal action.

-If you have been injured on or near a construction jobsite, you deserve the chance to fight for fair compensation — and FVF can help.
+If you have been injured on or near a construction jobsite in Austin, you deserve the chance to fight for fair compensation — and FVF can help.
 Contact us today for a no-cost case consultation and learn how you can begin making the best possible decisions for your accident case.